alexadamovic/Factory.Solution/README.md

 ## Description

-_This C# web application, styled as an engineer / machine management portal for Dr. Sillystringz's Factory, lets a user create a list of engineers and a list of machines that utilizes a MySQL database and connects the ```engineer``` and ```machine``` tables in Many-To-Many relationships (see infographic below).
-From the splash page, the user is able to view all engineer and machine objects in the database, with the option to navigate between views to add, delete, view details, and edit engineers and machines.
-By employing Entity and LINQ syntax, user form inputs are passed to the respective mySQL database tables through Post requests, and RESTful routes are employed with CRUD actions to ensure development standardization.
-HTML helper methods are also employed to DRY the code as much as possible.
-This application is meant to showcase proper database fundamentals in connecting an ASP.NET core web framework with mySQL databases using Entity._
+_This C# web application, styled as an engineer / machine management portal for Dr. Sillystringz's Factory, lets a user create a list of engineers and a list of machines, utilizing a MySQL database and connecting the engineer and machine tables in Many-To-Many relationships through the use of a join table (see infographic below).
+From the splash page, the user is able to view all engineer and machine objects in the database, with the option to navigate between views to add, delete, view details, and edit engineers and machines for full CRUD functionality.
+By employing Entity and LINQ syntax, user form inputs are passed to the respective mySQL database tables through Post requests, and RESTful routes are employed with to ensure development standardization.
+This application is meant to showcase proper use of Many-To-Many database relationships in connecting an ASP.NET core web framework with mySQL databases using Entity._

 ### Database Table Structure